codersantosh/acme-coming-soon/readme.md

 ## Inbuilt Patterns for Quick Setup

-The 'Coming Soon and Maintenance Mode Page' plugin now comes with a collection of inbuilt Gutenberg Block Patterns that users can easily apply for a quick setup.
+The 'Coming Soon and Maintenance Mode Page' plugin comes with a collection of inbuilt Gutenberg Block Patterns that users can easily apply for a quick setup.

 ### Locating and Inserting Patterns